blackholeorbit/nullbit/Wave_a_Flag.md

 kali@kali:~$ cd Downloads
 ```

-Entering 'ls' command revealed a file called 'warm'.
+Entering the 'ls' command revealed a file called 'warm'.
 Since there was no extension, I used the command 'file' to gather some information about it.

 ```
 kali@kali:~/Downloads$ ls